-Anselme Selosse focus has alway been on getting the highest quality fruit for his champagnes as possible.
-For a wine maker this might sound quite logical, but in the 70-ies, when Anselme began his carreer, the fruit that went into most champagnes was of low quality, the result of high yields and use of chemicals.
+Anselme Selosse's focus has alway been on getting the highest quality fruit for his champagnes as possible.
+For a winemaker this might sound quite logical, but in the 70s, when Anselme began his carreer, the fruit that went into most champagnes was of low quality, the result of high yields and use of chemicals.
 The fact that Anselme believed in a relationship between healthy soils and the quality of the grapes that grow on them, was quite a game changer in those days.
 And so he has always been a great advocate of organic farming and low yields.

 Perhaps Domaine Jacques Selosse’s most prestigious cuvée is the famed Substance, a blanc de blancs champagne of which the base wine is produced using a type of solera system that was created in 1986.
 The idea behind the solera is to bring together reserve wines from around 20 vintages.
 The solera takes out the differences from vintage to vintage en therefore provides the ideal stage for the Avize chardonnay terroir.

 In 2010, Selosse decided to release 6 different single-vineyard wines.
 Each coming from a distinct parcel from a different village in Champagne.
 One of them is the 100% Pinot Noir cuvée “Sous le Mont” from Mareuil sur Ay.

 With his style of viticulture, Selosse has been a true inspiration for an entire generation of young winegrowers in the Champagne region.
 One of them, his own son Guillaume, has been assisting his father at the domaine since 2012 and is likely to take over the business anywhere in the next coming years.